 - Moonlighting opportunities in the second and third years of residency.

-- The Johnson City Family Care Center is your single training site, eliminating the need to travel between multiple facilities; has specialty clinics:
+- UHS Primary Care at Johnson City is your single training site, eliminating the need to travel between multiple facilities; has specialty clinics:

 - Ophthalmology (supervised by board certified optometrist)